mainedrones/dronebench/README.md

 to be performed.

 A initial set of integrations are supported to allow current community operations to continue as the solution is built out.
+These including connecting the apps Maine Drone Society currently uses tother into a single unified platform for drone operations at the bench.

+# Business - Google GSuite
 # IAAS - Google Cloud Platform
-# Ecommerce - Shopify
+# Ecommerce PAAS - Shopify
 # Email Marketing - Mailchimp
+# Web Analytics - Google Analytics
 # Customer Relationship Management - ProsperWorks CRM
 # Big Data - Google BigQuery, Sheets, Google Storage,  DataFlow, Pub/Sub
 # Web Content - SquareSpace
-# Transcoding - TBD
+# Transcoding - Amazon Elastic Transcoder

-# Social - Facebook
+Fight Mission Planning
+* get Point of Interest (POI) information for planning flights, races and meetups.

+Sensor Collection Dashboard
+* Collection and viewing of Drone sensor data during flight.

+Flight Data Storage
+* Flight controller data storage and analysis

+Photo / Video Geotagging
+* Allowing content to be injested, tagged and reviewed

+Video and Audio Transcoding
+* Video collection and transcoding footage into streaming formats